 Confusing DNS with DHCP

 DNS maps names to IPs.
-DHCP assigns IPs to devices.
-They’re different systems that work together on a network.
+However, DHCP assigns IPs to devices.
+They are different systems that work together on a network.

 –